naveenrajm7/tutorial/README.md

 List of commits is on /da4_data/All.blobs/
-Lets login to da4, create a data folder to store temporary data on the same server "/data/play/username", and uce pcommit to project map to get the list of projects.
+Lets login to da4, create a data folder to store temporary data on the same server "/data/play/username", and use commit to project map to get the list of projects.

 ```
 [username@da0]~% ssh da4